-- A marker appears above Heroes that would die to Last Rites's damage.
+- A skull marker appears above Heroes that would die to Last Rites's damage.

 Although we typically list Hero Abilities in their in-game order, Malthael's Trait is quite unique in that it impacts the rest of his Abilities.
 It is thus listed first, so as to provide a clearer context for everything else.

 Reaper's Mark is core to Malthael as his key Abilities — Soul Rip and Wraith Strike — can only be used against targets that have been affected by Reaper's Mark.
-It is as such vital that you not only master the art of applying Reaper's Mark through Basic Attacks by seizing any occasion to do so, but also, see to apply the Trait to as many different targets as possible by trying to hit as many targets as possible with Death Shroud.
+It is as such vital that you not only master the art of applying Reaper's Mark through Basic Attacks by seizing any occasion to do so, but also, see to apply the Trait to as many different targets as possible by trying to hit as many enemies as possible through Malthael's cleaving Basic Attacks and Death Shroud.

 By nature, this Trait makes Malthael's Basic Attacks deal some of the highest damage on a per-hit basis, the caveat being that this damage is dealt over time.
-It is therefore recommended, as stated above, to exceptionally avoid hitting one single target when the occasion to do so presents itself, as Reaper's Mark's effects are merely refreshed — not stacked — on-hit.
-Debuffing multiple entities with Reaper's Mark will incidentally increase the potency of Soul Rip.
+Hitting the same target twice merely refreshes Reaper's Mark to its 4-second duration rather than stacking the damage-over-time effect.